The Role of Bank Term Deposits

 Now we are going to be topical by suggesting that, unless your investment timeframe is very short or special circumstances apply, then term deposits should not be looked on as an investment - they should largely be used to ensure that any liquid funds you retain within your portfolio earn a reasonable return.
 We do not believe that term deposits adequately protect you from inflation risk and that is an absolute concern when you are looking at an investment period of over 20 years.
 This is entirely separate from the current problem many retirees are experiencing in terms of historic low returns on term deposits - see the chart below which looks at interest rates offered on a $10,000 term deposit since 1982 (Source: RBA).

-We believe that most retirees will be better served by a diversified investment portfolio with a continuing exposure to growth assets.
+We believe that most retirees, unless they have a very short horizon, will be better served by a diversified investment portfolio with a continuing exposure to growth assets.
 This requires that retirees retain adequately liquidity to cope with the additional volatility.
 The need to sell equities or other assets to provide cash flow on a "fire sale basis" must be avoided - and term deposits are a secure way of ensuring that liquid funds generate a return and even if you need to break a term deposit, for emergency/immediate access, the cost is relatively low.